AegisEg/GitTestTaskChatSupport/README.md

  ```
 # Getting started Laravel Server
 Write to file "laravel/resources/js/config.js" with the actual api url of the laravel server.
+Copy and rename the file laravel/.env.example to laravel/.env.
 Fill the laravel/.env file with up-to-date data
 ```